 Soon he could hear the loud buzzing of the busy bees.
 They were coming in and out of a hollow in the tree trunk - their hive.
 When Gingile reached the hive he pushed the smoking end of the stick into the hollow.
 The bees came rushing out, angry and mean.
-They flew away because they didn't like And so, when the children of Gingile hear the story of Ngede they have respect for the little bird.
-Whenever they harvest honey, they make sure to leave the biggest part of the comb for Honeyguide!
+They flew away because they didn't like the smoke - but not before they had given Gingile some painful stings!